Stability and instability in saddle point dynamics -- Part I: Problem formulation

 In our companion paper \cite{Holding-Lestas-gradient-method-Part-II} we study instead the \emph{subgradient method} where the gradient method (\autoref{gradmethod-definition}) is restricted to a convex set $K$ by the addition of a projection term to the differential equation \eqref{gradmethod-fullspace}. \begin{definition}[Subgradient method] Given a non-empty closed convex set $K\subseteq\mathbb{R}^{n+m}$ and a $C^2$ function $\varphi$ that is concave-convex on $K$, we define the \textit{subgradient method on $K$} as a semi-flow on $(K,d)$ consisting of Carath\'eodory solutions of

-\end{definition} {Note that the gradient method is the} subgradient method on $\mathbb{R}^{n+m}$. {In \appendixref{sec:the-addition-of-constant-gains} we also consider the addition of constant gains to the gradient and subgradient method.}
+\end{definition} {Note that the gradient method is the} subgradient method on $\mathbb{R}^{n+m}$. \icl{It should also be noted that the subgradient method \eqref{gradmethod-convex-domain} can be seen as a projected dynamical system with on ODE given by $\mathbf{\dot z} = P_{T_{K(\mathbf{z})}}(\mathbf{f}(\mathbf{z}))$, where $T_{K(\mathbf{z})}$ is the tangent cone to $K$ at $\mathbf{z}$ (see \cite{brogliato2006equivalence} for various equivalent representations).} {In \appendixref{sec:the-addition-of-constant-gains} we also consider the addition of constant gains to the gradient and subgradient method.}

 We briefly summarise { below the main contributions of this paper~(Part I).} \begin{itemize} \item We provide an exact {characterization} of the limiting solutions of the gradient method \eqref{gradmethod-fullspace} applied to {an} arbitrary concave-convex {function} which is not assumed to be strictly concave-convex.
-Despite the non-linearity of the gradient dynamics, we show that these limiting solutions solve an explicit linear ODE given by derivatives of the concave-convex function at a {saddle point.} \item We show {that the lack of convergence in gradient dynamics can lead to a problematic behaviour were arbitrarily small stochastic perturbations can lead to an unbounded variance.} \item {We provide an exact classification of the limiting solutions of the subgradient method on {affine subspaces} by extending the result described in the first bullet point.
+Despite the non-linearity of the gradient dynamics, we show that these limiting solutions solve an explicit linear ODE given by derivatives of the concave-convex function at a {saddle point.} \item We show {that the lack of convergence in gradient dynamics can lead to a problematic behaviour, \icl{in the sense that} arbitrarily small stochastic perturbations lead to an unbounded variance \icl{when the set of saddle points includes a bi-infinite line}.} \item {We provide an exact classification of the limiting solutions of the subgradient method on {affine subspaces} by extending the result described in the first bullet point.
 This will be important for the analysis of general subgradient dynamics considered in Part II \cite{Holding-Lestas-gradient-method-Part-II}.
 In particular, we show in Part II that the limiting behaviour of the subgradient method on arbitrary convex domains reduces to the limiting behaviour on affine subspaces.}

 \end{itemize}